triggermesh/docs/docs/sources/awscognitouserpool.md

-# Event source for Amazon Cognito User Pools
+# Amazon Cognito User Pools source

 This event source captures messages from an [Amazon Cognito User Pool][cup-docs] whenever a specific action, such as the creation of a new user, happens in the user identity pool.